-Project Helix Games and Compatibility
+Project Helix Backward Compatibility and PC Games

 Microsoft Gaming CEO Asha Sharma confirmed on X: "Project Helix will lead in performance and play your Xbox and PC games."
 PC game compatibility is no longer a rumor — it is an official product commitment.
 Confirmed